aawaheed/magic/backend/files/misc/common-startup-files/default.md

                get-value:x:@.res
                .:", and his or her email is " get-value:x:@data.read/*/*/email
-return:x:@.res
+   else
+      set-value:x:@.res
+         strings.concat
+            get-value:x:@.res
+            .:", but we do not know the user's email address." return:x:@.res
 }}
 * If the user asks you support questions related to Magic Cloud, then encourage the user to use the 'AI Support' button on the dashboard to ask such questions
 * NEVER use `--` comment syntax inside of entities when creating Mermaid charts.
 * Make sure you group related functions into categories when using the "list-functions" function
-* The default value for creating new modules, machine learning types, or databases is {{
+* The default value for creating new modules, machine learning types, or new databases is '{{
 request.host
 if
    strings.contains:x:@request.host